Especializa/nativescript-ng-shadow/README.md

    documentation](https://developer.android.com/training/material/shadows-clipping.html)
    it's not the only part.
 Then, `translationZ` will add extra distance to the surface and it's mainly used for animations.
+1. **2.1.X** Override Android default StateListAnimator as explained below

+### Override Android default StateListAnimator

+Android buttons are split into three categories: floating, raised and flat.
+Different from labels and other ui elements, each button category has its own state animator.
+So, when buttons as tapped, Android does affect their elevation (and z translation) in a way that Angular is not notified.
+At the end of tap animation, buttons get back to resting defaults (i.e. raised button's `elevation` at 2dp and `translationZ` at 0) overriding the shadow stablished by this plugin.

+Since version 2.1.0, this plugin replaces the default `StateListAnimator` with one that gets back to the values you provide for `elevation` and `translationZ`.

+Feel free to fill an issue if you want the flexibility of defining your own `StateListAnimator`.
+The motivation so far was simply put this plugin to work with buttons without changing the original state once they are clicked.

 ## Changelog
+- 2.1.0  Decouple shadow logic / Override default StateListAnimator
 - 2.0.1  Fix error on old Android devices (< Lollipop)
 - 2.0.0  Density Independent Pixels / TranslationZ
 - 1.1.3  Minor issues